voxpupuli/puppet-gitlab/README.md

 authorized ssh keys to be stored in the db (instead of the `authorized_keys` file for the `git` user)

-You can enable this feature in GitLab using the `store_git_keys_in_db` parameter.
+You can enable this feature in GitLab using the `store_git_keys_in_db` parameter, or by enabling `gitlab-sshd` as it is configured to use fast lookup automatically.

-Please note, managing the sshd service and openssh is outside the scope of this module.
+Please note, while you can manage [gitlab-sshd][23] (Gitlab's standalone SSH server) with this module, you can not manage openssh and the sshd service as it is outside the scope of the module.
 You will need to configure the AuthorizedKeysCommand for the `git` user in sshd.server yourself.
 Instructions for this are provided by GitLab at [Fast lookup of authorized SSH keys in the databasse][15]

 ### Setting up GitLab HA